Pinyon is a national journal of poetry, prose and art published at Colorado Mesa University.

 Pinyon, Colorado Mesa University’s national literary magazine, was founded in 1994 and has published continuously since spring 1996.
 Initially, the magazine was called Pinyon Poetry and published twice a year—as a sort of literary experiment—using private donations.
 Since the name change, the journal has featured poetry, prose and art, along with the occasional review, and has become an annual publication funded primarily by the Department of Languages, Literature and Mass Communications at C.M.U.
 The magazine is edited by both faculty and students, with undergraduates filling vital roles usually reserved for graduate students or even faculty at other institutions.
 The experiment has succeeded, and the experience has been invaluable.

 Each year Randy Phillis appoints a student managing editor for a practicum experience running an annual national publication.
-The Managing Editor for the 2016 edition is C.M.U. senior Megan Vorse.
-Megan has put in many, many hours of work for this years issue has created a beautiful product.
-The student managing editor for the 2017 issue has been selected, so congratulations and welcome to Lauren Lipski.
+The Managing Editor for the 2017 edition is C.M.U. senior Lauren Lipski.
+Lauren has put in many hours of hard work and as a result has create a beautiful collection.

 Randy Phillis is the author of three collections, A Man Explains His Posture, Kismet, Colorado, and Plots We Can’t Keep Up With.
 His poems have appeared widely in journals such as American Literary Review, Denver Quarterly, Florida Review and Iowa Review.
 He has been editing various literary magazines since 1980, and has edited two small presses.
 He teaches writing and American Literature at Colorado Mesa University.